alessioizzillo/AntiBotnet/README.md

-# Master-Thesis-Project
+# AntiBotnet

+A Linux tool for detecting and mitigating Botnet attacks.

 **Instructions**:
-1) Create the dataset for "flow-based detection system"
+1) Create the dataset for the "flow-based detection system".
-2) Create the dataset for "graph-based detection system"
+2) Create the dataset for the "graph-based detection system".
-3) Run "AntiBotnet.py" or "AntiBotnet_1.py"
+3) Run "AntiBotnet.py" python script.

 **Creation of flow-based detection system**